dancodermachine/indecopi_search_engine/README.md

 * Streamlit 1.4.0 (for displaying website).

 ## Installation
-To use this project, first clone the repo on your device using the comand below:

-`git init`

-`git clone .git`

-Then go to the folder in your local computer and use the comand below:
+Go to the folder in your local computer and use the comand below:

 `streamlit run search_app.py`